-How to use the Smart Search bar in Safari on iPhone and iPad
+Search Safari better than ever before with the Smart Search bar

-The Smart Search bar is a hybrid of the old address and search bars melded into one universal place to type and go.
-You can access your default search provider, your browsing history, saved bookmarks, and even specific words on web pages all through the unified Smart Search bar at the top of your Safari browsing window.
+The Smart Search bar in iOS 15 is a hybrid of the old address and search bars melded into one universal place to type and go.
+You can access your default search provider, your browsing history, saved bookmarks, and even specific words on web pages, all through the unified Smart Search bar at the top of your Safari browsing window.
+It makes searching for something on your best iPhone more straightforward.
+Here's how to use the Smart Search bar in Safari on iPhone and iPad.

 How to search the web using the Smart Search bar on iPhone and iPad